radishland/radish/README.md

 Only non-empty numeric ids will match against this route, like `/user/123` but not `/user/abc`.

+## Navigation

+### Speculation Rules

+The [Speculation Rules API](https://developer.chrome.com/docs/web-platform/prerender-pages) is supported with the generation of a `speculationrules` script at build time for instant page navigation.
+You can configure the ruleset in the `generate.ts` script build options.

 ## Elements

 The `elements` folder contains all three sorts of elements: